ludwig-ai/ludwig/mkdocs/docs/user_guide.md

 - `missing_value_strategy` (default `fill_with_const`): what strategy to follow when there's a missing value in a binary column.
 The value should be one of `fill_with_const`  (replaces the missing value with a specific value specified with the `fill_value` parameter), `fill_with_mode` (replaces the missing values with the most frequent value in the column), `fill_with_mean` (replaces the missing values with the mean of the values in the column), `backfill` (replaces the missing values with the next valid value).
 - `fill_value` (default `0`): the value to replace the missing values with in case the `missing_value_strategy` is `fill-value`.
 - `format` (default `space`): defines how to map from the raw string content of the CSV column to a set of elements.
 The default value `space` splits the string on spaces.
-Other options are: `underscore`, `comma`, `json` (decodes the string into a set or a list through a JSON parser).
+Other options are: `underscore` (splits on underscore), `comma`(splits on comma), `json` (decodes the string into a set or a list through a JSON parser).
 - `lowercase` (default `false`): if the string has to be lowercased before being handled by the formatter.
+- `most_common` (default `10000`): the maximum number of most common tokens to be considered. if the data contains more than this amount, the most infrequent tokens will be treated as unknown.

 ### Set Input Features and Encoders